 The ironies lie in where American Cast Iron Pipe is based: Alabama.
 That state faces potentially major concerns about its own freshwater supplies, which could one day crimp its surging economy.
 In the meantime, Alabama has vastly outstripped Michigan in the growth of auto manufacturing jobs.

 “Is water the new blue economy?” asked Jeff Wright, drain commissioner for Genesee County, which includes Flint, and a primary driver behind the $600 million project to build a 67-mile pipeline from one of the largest of the Great Lakes.
 “Michigan sits in the middle of one of the largest freshwater basins in the world.
-The South and Southwest are experiencing droughts and water shortages,”
+The South and Southwest are experiencing droughts and water shortages,” he adds.

 In Michigan, state officials have launched a “Blue Economy” initiative to prioritize water technology as a high-growth sector for the state.
 Moving water around the world in various ways represents a $50 billion market over the next 20 years, the state says